-This product uses fuel effect pieces and a burner compartment rear wall containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
+This product uses fuel effect pieces containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
 Excessive exposure to these materials may cause irritation to eyes, skin and respiratory tract.
 Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum.
 To ensure that the release of fibres from these RCF articles is kept to a minimum, during installation and servicing we recommend that you use a HEPA filtered vacuum to remove any dust and soot accumulated in and around the fire before and after working on the fire.
 When replacing these articles we recommend that the replaced items are not broken up, but are sealed within a heavy duty polythene bag, clearly labelled as RCF waste.
-This is not classified as "hazardous waste" and may be disposed of at a tipping site licensed for the disposal of industrial waste.
+RCF waste is classed as a stable, non-reactive hazardous waste and may be disposed at a landfill licensed to accept such waste.
 Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area and always wash your hands before eating or drinking.
+This appliance does not contain any component manufactured from asbestos or asbestos related products.

-• Check that the appliance is clean and that soot or debris is not blocking the gaps between the coals / pebbles causing an imperfect flame.

-- Check that soot or debris is not impairing the electrode spark or pilot burner. - Check that soot or debris is not blocking any of the slots in the main burner. - After servicing, make sure that the ceramic rear wall and coals / pebbles are replaced correctly as described in the installation instructions. - Always test for gas soundness and spillage after servicing the appliance.
+- Check that the appliance is clean and that soot or debris is not blocking the gaps between the ceramic fuel effect pieces causing an imperfect flame. - Check that soot or debris is not impairing the electrode spark or pilot burner. - Check that soot or debris is not blocking any of the slots in the main burner. - After servicing, make sure that the ceramic rear wall and the ceramic fuel effect pieces are replaced correctly as described in the installer and owner guide supplied with the ceramic fuel effect.
+The ceramic fuel effect guide may have been placed inside or attached to this guide. - Always test for gas soundness and spillage after servicing the appliance.

-17.1 Checking the aeration setting of the burner.
+16.1 Checking the aeration setting of the burner.

-1. The aeration plate is factory set for use with a 'pebble' ceramic fuel effect.
+1. The aeration shutter is factory set for use with a 'pebble' ceramic fuel effect.
 It is important to ensure that the aeration setting is correct for the ceramic fuel effect used.
-Check the aeration plate setting even if fitting the 'pebble' fuel effect (See figure 40).
+Check the aeration shutter setting even if fitting the 'pebble' fuel effect (See figure 22).

-2. To adjust the aeration setting to suit the fuel effect used, loosen the two plate screws, slide the aeration plate to the desired position and tighten the fixing screws.
+2. To adjust the aeration setting to suit the fuel effect used, loosen the two shutter screws, slide the aeration shutter to the desired position and tighten the fixing screws.

-17.2 To remove the burner unit.
+16.2 To remove the complete burner unit.